Rhyzhang/rhyzhang.github.io/_pages/gratitude.md

 (In the works, there are a lot of thanks to give)

-On promoting civil society and charity.
+On promoting goverment initiatives, civil societies, institutions, and charities for society.

 Thanks yous too: